EPR’s mission is to build the capacity of its members to provide sustainable, high quality services through mutual learning and training.

 – Be part of a community of like-minded professionals

-– Take part in exchanges and training on strategic issues and management
+– Take part in exchanges and training on organisational development, strategy and management

 – Feed into key EU processes relevant to the disability service sector

-– Receive guidance in finding project partners and have the possibility to join projects developed by EPR
+– Receive help to find project partners and join projects developed by EPR

 – Get support in writing EU project applications

-– Participate in training sessions in accessing EU funding opportunities
+– Participate in training sessions on accessing EU funding opportunities

 EPR regularly organises initiatives in the following fields of expertise: